ashwanth1109/ashwanth-ar/src/articles/Credo.md

 One could say it might as well have been a flip of the coin that I based these choices off of.
 That's how random it felt.
 It was like I decided to render all my previous experiences pointless and start all over again.
 It felt like the antithesis of my very being.
 But it wasn't.

 I enjoyed programming and had even pursued a minor in computer science in college.
 With my piano classes as a kid, I had a basic background in music theory.
-Neither enough to enable my choices, but it was a start.
-As bizarre as my choices seemed at the time, it was the only thing that I was certain about.
+Neither enough to enable my choices, and I would have to be a self-taught programmer and pianist, but it was a start.
+Enough of a start to be able to recognize and source good content to progress in these respective fields.
+As bizarre as my choices seemed (professionally speaking I mean) at the time, it was the only thing that I was certain about.
 Atleast I had a decision made, which was more than what I could say about my past.

 It was in January of that year that I decided to forge my beliefs based on my experiences thus far, centered around these choices.
 I started reading a few books which granularly coalesced my beliefs into principles of concrete substance.
 Through my readings (and several re-readings) of these books, I had put together my core beliefs.
 Unlike the ever fleeting beliefs from my past, these ones remain unchanged.
 It has undergone a few natural tweaks that stemmed from my discussions of these beliefs with others but I'm convinced in my way of life.